CompEvol/beast2-site/_pages/writing-a-beast-2-package.md

 To create a new debug configuration, follow these steps.

-- First, open the “beast2” project in the **Project Explorer** pane, then expand “src”, then expand “beast.app” and, finally, select “BeastMCMC.java”.
+- First, open the “beast2” project in the **Project Explorer** pane, then expand “src”, then expand “beast.app.beastapp” and, finally, select “BeastMain.java”.

-- This should bring up a **BEAST** dialog box, but by the time this dialog box appears, a new debug configuration has been created, so you can immediately press the **Quit** button to dismiss the dialog box.
+- Select the **Run > Debug As&#8230; > Java Application** menu.
+This should bring up a **BEAST** dialog box, but by the time this dialog box appears, a new debug configuration has been created, so you can immediately press the **Quit** button to dismiss the dialog box.
 If you receive an error message "Editor does not contain a main type", then press **Project > Properties...**, select the **Java Compiler** tab, check **Enable project specific settings**, set the **Compiler Compliance Level** to version 1.8, and then press **Apply and Close**.

 - Now that a debug configuration exists, you must modify it to debug your new package rather than BEAST 2.